zkonduit/hunter-npc/README.md

 ```

 You can then run the notebook in `notebooks/npc.ipynb` the outputs of this will be
-- sprover and verifier key pairs for the zkSNARK of the hunter NPC
+- prover and verifier key pairs for the zkSNARK of the hunter NPC
-- evm contract code for the hunter NPC verifier
+- EVM contract code for the hunter NPC verifier